PowerDNS/pdns/pdns/docs/security-poll.md

 'secpoll.powerdns.com'.
 If empty, nothing is polled.
 This can be moved to 'secpoll.yourorganization.com'.

-If compiled with DISTRIBUTION=dist PACKAGEVERSION=3.1.6-abcde, queries will be sent to "auth-3.1.6-abcde.dist.security-poll-suffix".
+If compiled with PACKAGEVERSION=3.1.6-abcde.debian, queries will be sent to "auth-3.1.6-abcde.debian.security-status.security-poll-suffix".

 ## Delegation
-If a distribution wants to host its own file with version information, we can delegate dist.secpoll.powerdns.com to their nameservers directly.
+If a distribution wants to host its own file with version information, we can delegate dist.security-status.secpoll.powerdns.com to their nameservers directly.